Baaggii/erp-web-next/docs/posapi VAT module.md

 Integrating POSAPI with the dynamic transaction module

 Many ERP implementations no longer have a dedicated “POS transactions” module.
 Instead, all financial transactions—including sales receipts—are defined through a dynamic transaction module.
-Each transaction form is described in a configuration file (transactionForms.json) that specifies the master table, related tables and layout fields.
+Each transaction form is described in a configuration file (transactionForms.json) that specifies the table, related tables and layout fields.
 To control when the POSAPI service should be invoked, extend the relevant form definitions in transactionForms.json with two properties:

 posApiEnabled (boolean): set to true to indicate that saving this transaction should trigger a call to the POSAPI /rest/receipt endpoint.
 Set to false (or omit the property) if the form does not produce an e‑receipt.